Mudhal Nee Mudivum Nee

-Mudhal Nee Mudivum Nee also known by the initialism MNMN, is a 2022 Indian Tamil-language coming-of-age film written and directed by Darbuka Siva, in his directorial debut, who also scored music for the film.
-Produced by Sameer Bharat Ram, the film features a predominantly new cast and crew, including Kishen Das and Meetha Raghunath.
+Mudhal Nee Mudivum Nee also known by the initialism MNMN, is a 2022 Indian Tamil-language coming-of-age film written and directed by Darbuka Siva, in his directorial debut, who also music composed for the film.
+Produced by Sameer Bharat Ram, the film features a predominantly new cast and crew, including Kishen Das (in his lead debut) and Meetha Raghunath.
 It was released on 21 January 2022 on ZEE5, and received a positive response upon release.